TWU

 – Caleb Wollf, 2025

-It all began in 1992, when students Mike and Geralyn Cunningham joined TWU’s first outreach team to Fort Babine.
-The experience marked them so deeply that they chose to move there before even graduating.
-Their ministry, Streetcorners, grew into a local fixture and a quiet but powerful bridge between the University and the remote Indigenous and non-Indigenous residents of Fort Babine.
+It started in 1993 as a partnership with TWU and UIM International.
+By 1995, students Mike and Geralyn Cunningham started leading TWU’s outreach teams to Fort Babine.
+The experience marked them so deeply that they chose to move there to continue the relationships with the community they had built.
+They started their own ministry, Streetcorners, which grew into a local fixture and a quiet but powerful bridge between the University and the remote Indigenous and non-Indigenous residents of Fort Babine.

-Every year since, students have returned to minister to families and serve on local projects.
+Almost every year since, students have returned to continue these ongoing relationships with families and serve on local projects.
 And every year still, the community looks forward to welcoming them.

 Building trust, not just homes

 The purpose of the trip isn’t to evangelize loudly or build infrastructure.
 It’s to live alongside people.
-Students are invited into the homes of Elders, join bear-hunting trips, and sit in kitchens where time is measured by stories, not clocks.
+Students are invited into the homes of Elders and sit in kitchens where time is measured by stories, not clocks.
+Students get to learn from these Elders and families the importance of relationships and people, over projects and timelines.

-Students begin with a three-day orientation at a nearby camp, where they’re trained not only in practical skills but to carry a posture of humility, gentleness, and cultural awareness.
-“How do we be light for Jesus?”
+Students begin with a three-day orientation at a nearby camp, where Mike Cunningham trains them not only in practical skills but also to carry a posture of humility, gentleness and cultural awareness.
+“How do we be lights for Jesus and come in with a posture of openness to learn and listen?”
 Wollf challenges them.

 Then they head in.